-While working in The Oaks CE Learning Federation, you have a duty of care towards the children/pupils/students here.
+While working in each of the Federation's school, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mathew Bowen or to share with any of the head of learnings within each school.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mr Mathew Bowen and can contacted using the school mobile 07852636808